Tractable Exclusion Zones for Instant-Runoff Voting on Trees and Beyond: Computing the Minimum Exclusion Zone

-\begin{theorem}[Polynomial-time computation of the minimum exclusion zone on trees] Under our deterministic tie-breaking assumptions, the minimum exclusion zone on a tree can be computed in polynomial time. \end{theorem} \textbf{Proof.}See Supplementary Material, Proof of Theorem 5 (Polynomial-time computation of the minimum exclusion zone on trees).
+\begin{theorem}[Polynomial-time minimum exclusion zone on trees] The minimum IRV exclusion zone on a tree can be computed in polynomial time.
+Moreover, all nonempty exclusion zones on a tree can be enumerated and computed in polynomial time. \end{theorem}

+\begin{proof}[Proof sketch] Build the pairwise-loss tournament \(L(T)\) by evaluating all \(O(n^2)\) two-candidate elections.
+For each vertex \(v\in V\), compute the singleton closure \(S_v=\operatorname{cl}(v)\).
+By Corollary~\ref{cor:zone-singleton-closure}, every nonempty exclusion zone is one of these at most \(n\) sets.
+We then test each \(S_v\) using the \textsc{Kill}-based verifier from Corollary~\ref{cor:tree-verification}, and return a smallest set that passes the test.
+The same enumeration, after removing duplicates, gives all nonempty exclusion zones.
+All steps are polynomial-time. \end{proof}